patrickboston/isc-deploy-tool/README.md

  ┣ TRANSFORM
  ┗ WORKFLOW
 ```
 As you can see, some more complex object types such as sources will have subdirectories for directly referenced objects such as schemas.
-This structure helps to keep everything conveniently organized and it is very important to keep this format as is for the deploy/import process.
+This structure helps to keep everything conveniently organized and it is very important to keep this format as is important for the deploy/import process.
 Files should not be moved unless you know what you are doing.

 When the `build` or `deploy` command is run, an additional directory will be created in the root of the project called `/build`.
 It will contain all built/tokenized objects that are going to be deployed to the target environment.
 It will be cleaned up every time the `deploy` command is run.
 You can view the built objects to view what will be/was deployed to a target environment.
+These built objects will contain token values for the target environment, however, it will not contain references `ids`.
+Those are dynamically inserted during the deployment process.